The Mosque of Notre Dame: Plot

 Muslim immigrants seized power in Western Europe.
 Sharia becomes the law of the land, Catholic churches are destroyed and desecrated.
 Frenchmen who did not convert to Islam are shut in ghettoes.
-The Notre Dame de Paris Cathedral is turned into the Al-Frankoni Mosque.
+The Notre-Dame de Paris Cathedral is turned into the Al-Frankoni Mosque.
 The Catholic Church, which by the beginning of the Muslim expansion turned into a "parody of itself", collapses.
 Only the traditionalist Catholics from the Society of St. Pius X remain and return to the catacombs.
 The outnumbered members of the Resistance - the maquis - continue to fight.
 The protagonists of the novel blame the downfall of Europe on liberalism, atheism, tolerance, and the fall of the authority and hollowing out of the Catholic Church through the reforms of the Second Vatican Council.
 Even though the maquis understand that their resistance will not change anything, their motto is to "die standing".
 After they find out about impending bloody liquidation of the non-Muslim ghettoes, they join forces with the last remaining Catholics to take over Notre Dame.

 Publication history

 The novel was published in 2005.
 By a coincidence, it was published a month before 2005 French riots perpetrated by youth of African, North African, and (to a lesser extent) French heritage.

 The novel became a bestseller in Russia, garnered widespread publicity, and was awarded the Bastkon literary prize for 2005.
-Later, the book was translated into several European languages: French, Serbian, Bulgarian, Turkish, English, and Norwegian.
+Later, the book was translated into several European languages: Serbian (2006), French (2009), Polish (2012), Bulgarian (2013), English (2015), German (2017), Norwegian and Turkish.

 After the French translation was completed, for a long time, a publisher in France could not be found.
 According to the book's French publisher Jean Robin, potential publishers avoided the book because of its politically incorrect theme.
 The author and the translator were planning to upload the text of the novel for free distribution on the Internet, but in 2009, a publisher was found - the French publishing house Tatamis headed by Robin, which released the novel on April 15, 2009.

 In Turkey, the novel was released in a pirated, unauthorized translation.
-Authorized translations of the novel were published in Serbia (2006), Poland (2012), Bulgaria (2013) and Germany (2017).